Wolfhaize/Discord.JS-for-Noobs/01-first-steps/firststeps.md

 These intents will allow your bot to keep track of things like the content of particular messages, when new members join, number of members online...etc

-I'm choosing to insert them into the code for you now, because during my struggles, I completely forgot these existed and spent way too long not knowing why some of my commands weren't working.th
+I'm choosing to insert them into the code for you now, because during my struggles, I completely forgot these existed and spent way too long not knowing why some of my commands weren't working.

 **Note**
 If your bot reaches 100 servers, you'll have to apply for verification from Discord to keep access to these intents.